How to Implement Digital Facility Management Software

 2. Winning Executive or Stakeholder Buy In

-It’s generally not hard to build a business case for digitization with executives.
+It’s generally not hard to build a business case for digitization with executives due to the multitude of advantages it brings.
 Usual executive pain points include a lack of information about facility operations, untrustworthy data, or they’re simply not able to make informed data-related decisions at all.
-Digitization into a central, integrated platform solves these problems.
+Digitization into a central, integrated platform solves all these problems.

 Executives may become hesitant when it comes time to budget for the digitization program.
-Once they learn about the long term cost savings, cost avoidance, and time savings benefits, they generally throw in their support.
+However, once they learn about the long term cost savings, cost avoidance, and time savings benefits, they generally throw in their support.

 Money can be saved in many ways once you’re dealing with correct and trustworthy data.
 For example, our clients are typically being asked for more space, but a way to work smarter with the existing space can avoid those costs or even lead to downsizing space requirements.
 Companies like Dell and American Express have saved millions by allowing some employees to work remotely, and by setting up a system to book workspaces when they’re in the office.